Logarithmic Akizuki--Nakano vanishing theorems on weakly pseudoconvex K\"{a}hler manifolds: Introduction

-The generalization of Akizuki--Nakano vanishing theorem on weakly pseudoconvex or weakly $1$-complete K\"ahler manifolds are finished by Nakano \cite{Nakano73, Nakano74}, Kazama \cite{Kazama73}, Abdelkader \cite{Abdelkader80}, Takegoshi \cite{Take81}, Ohsawa--Takegoshi \cite{TaOh81} and so on.
-On the other hand, in \cite{Norimatsu78} Norimatsu obtained the logarithmic vanishing theorem on compact K\"ahler manifold.
-In \cite{EsVi86}, Esnault and Viehweg studied the logarithmic de Rham complexes and vanishing theorems on complex algebraic manifolds.
-They obtain the logarithmic type vanishing theorems for the pair $(X,D)$, here $X$ is projective manifold and $D$ is a simple normal croosing divisor.
-Their methods are based on the Hodge theory and the degeneration of Hodge to de Rham spectral sequence.
-Recently, in \cite{HLWY16}, Huang--Liu--Wan--Yang obtain the corresponding results on compact K\"ahler manifold by the standard anlalytic technique like $L^2$-method.
+In a different vein, Norimatsu obtained the logarithmic vanishing theorem on compact K\"ahler manifolds in \cite{Norimatsu78}.
+Esnault and Viehweg, in \cite{EsVi86}, delved into the logarithmic de Rham complexes and vanishing theorems on projective manifolds.
+They derived logarithmic type vanishing theorems for the pair $(X, D)$, where $X$ is a projective manifold and $D$ is a simple normal crossing divisor.
+Their methods are grounded in Hodge theory and the degeneration of the Hodge to de Rham spectral sequence.

+More recently, in \cite{HLWY16}, Huang--Liu--Wan--Yang obtained corresponding results on compact K\"ahler manifolds using standard analytic techniques such as the $L^2$-method.

+In this paper, we aim to generalize the results of Norimatsu, Esnalut--Viehweg, and Huang--Liu--Wan--Yang to open pseudoconvex K\"ahler manifolds.
+When dealing with weakly pseudoconvex manifolds, it is important to consider the possibility that the divisor may have infinitely many irreducible components.
+On the other hand, by definition, a divisor has only locally finite irreducible components.
+As a result, within any relatively compact subset of the manifold, only a finite number of divisor components have non-empty intersection with this subset.

+For compact K\"ahler manifolds or projective manifolds, the simple normal crossing divisor must have finitely many irreducible components.
+In contrast, on non-compact manifolds such as the weakly pseudoconvex K\"ahler manifolds studied in this paper, this assertion no longer holds.
+We initially focus on the case where the divisor has only finitely many components.
+This can be deduced from the classical Akizuki--Nakano vanishing on weakly pseudoconvex K\"ahler manifolds and Deligne's filtration (for details, refer to the end of Section $2$).
+Specifically, we obtain: \begin{theorem} Let $X$ be an $n$-dimensional weakly pseudoconvex K\"ahler manifold and $F$ be a positive line bundle on $X$.
+Let $D$ be a simple normal crossing divisor with finitely many irreducible components on $X$.
+We have